 Convening and Reporting

-- The WGs will convene (virtually or face-to-face) regularly at defined intervals.
+- The WGs convened (virtually or face-to-face) regularly at defined intervals.

-- The WGs will report to the Board representative on a regular basis.
+- The WGs reported to the Board representative on a regular basis.

 - Community projects.

 - Meet ups, workshops, talks, masterclasses and information sessions.